Online Course Master English 7.5 ECTS

-Microbial Food Safety in a Global Perspective – course
+Microbial Food Safety in a Global Perspective – online course

 Unsafe food containing harmful microorganisms cause millions to fall ill and costs billions of dollars in product re-calls.
 In this course you will learn how to prevent food-borne disease and food waste associated with microbial pathogens.